-The Environmental Public Health Division of Harris County Public Health (HCPH) is responsible for the approximately 6,900 retail food establishments located within the unincorporated areas of the county as well as 21 cities that do not have their own health department.
+The Environmental Public Health (EPH) Division of Harris County Public Health (HCPH) is responsible for approximately 8,400 retail food establishments located within the unincorporated areas of the county as well as 23 cities that do not have their own health departments.
 Retail food establishments include restaurants, fast food outlets, grocery stories, conveniences stores, bars, day cares, schools, nursing homes, hospitals, bakeries, temporary events, and mobile food units.
 With the exception of convenience stores that do not prepare or serve food, each of these establishments is required to have a manager on duty who is trained in sanitation and safe food handling procedures.
 In addition, HCPH investigators inspect food establishments several times each year and, if requested, will offer an educational session for food service workers.

 What laws and regulations does HCPH follow?

-Harris County Commissioner's Court adopted the Texas Food Establishment Rules (TFER) in June 1999.
+Inspections are conducted for compliance in accordance with the Texas Food Establishment Rules (TFER).
+The TFER is based on the 2013 FDA Food Code and was adopted into state law in late 2015.
+Harris County Commissioner's Court adopted the revised version of the TFER in 2016.
 Operation of the food inspection program is also governed by the Texas Health and Safety Code.
-Unlike the City of Houston, Harris County may not pass ordinances that exceed state requirements or laws.
+Unlike other jurisdictions, Harris County may not pass local ordinances that exceed state requirements or laws.

 Who does HCPH serve?